odoo/o-spreadsheet/doc/extending/architecture.md

 - introduce new getters to make parts of its state available for other plugins or the user interface.
 - react to any dispatched command

-Plugins are decomposed in two parts: core and UI.
+Plugins are decomposed in two categories: core and UI.

-Core plugins are responsible to manage the data persistence and all associated business rules (cell content, user-defined style, chart definitions, ...).
+_Core plugins_ are responsible to manage data which is persisted (preserved when the user reloads the spreadsheet) such as cell content, user-defined style, chart definitions, etc. They also implement all associated business rules.
 Each plugin is responsible of one data structure.

-UI plugins are separated in three different categories, with the following responsibility:
+_UI plugins_ are separated in three different sub-categories, with the following responsibility:

-- Manage the ui state (active sheet, current selection, ...)
+- _stateful UI plugins_ manage the ui state (active sheet, current selection, ...) (grep `statefulUIPluginRegistry`)
-- Manage the derived state from the core part (cell evaluation, computed style, ...)
+- _core view plugins_ use data from core plugins to derive another state.
+Example of such plugin is the evaluation plugins which reads the formulas in each cell and compute the result. (grep `coreViewsPluginRegistry`)
-- Handle high-level features that could be described with lower-level features (Sort a zone can be described with different cell updates)
+- _feature plugins_ handle high-level features that could be described with lower-level features (Sorting a zone can be described with different cell updates) (grep `featurePluginRegistry`).
+Those plugins typically don't have any state.
+They only dispatch sub-commands.

 Each UI plugin is responsible of one feature.